 The allocation of large contiguous physical memory is done using the hugetlbfs kernel filesystem.
 The EAL provides an API to reserve named memory zones in this contiguous memory.
 The physical address of the reserved memory for that memory zone is also returned to the user by the memory zone reservation API.

 Note: Memory reservations done using the APIs provided by the rte_malloc library are also backed by pages from the hugetlbfs filesystem.
-However, physical address information is not available for the blocks of memory allocated in this way.

 3.1.4 Xen Dom0 support without hugetbls